The Noisy Universe: Parameter Constraints

 Our main result is an upper bound on the amplitude of LSWN:

 These observational limits have profound implications for the small-scale primordial power spectrum.
-Using the scaling relation above with fiducial values $A_s \approx 2.1 \times 10^{-10}$ and $n_s \approx 0.965$, the constraint $k_\mathrm{BH} \leq 10^{-13}$ Mpc$^{-1}$ implies:
+Using the scaling relation above with fiducial values $A_s \approx 2.1 \times 10^{-9}$ and $n_s \approx 0.965$, the constraint $k_\mathrm{BH} \leq 10^{-13}$ Mpc$^{-1}$ implies:

-\begin{itemize} \item \textbf{Cutoff model}: The primordial spectrum must be cut off at comoving scales $k_\mathrm{cut} \lesssim 3~\mathrm{pc}^{-1}$, corresponding to physical wavelengths greater than about one parsec.
-This cutoff scale is seven orders of magnitude smaller than directly observable scales ($\sim 10$ Mpc), yet remains far above microphysical scales.
+\begin{itemize} \item \textbf{Cutoff model}: The primordial spectrum must be cut off at comoving scales $k_\mathrm{cut} \lesssim 0.03~\mathrm{pc}^{-1}$, corresponding to physical wavelengths greater than about 30 parsec so LSWN is predominantly generated when the cosmic temperature is below $\sim3\,\mathrm{MeV}$.
+This cutoff scale is five orders of magnitude smaller than directly observable scales ($\sim 10$ Mpc), yet remains far above microphysical scales.

-\item \textbf{Running model}: Alternatively, running of the spectral index with $\alpha_\mathrm{s} \lesssim -0.015$ suffices to suppress LSWN below observable levels.
+\item \textbf{Running model}: Alternatively, running of the spectral index with $\alpha_\mathrm{s} \lesssim -0.019$ suffices to suppress LSWN below observable levels.
 Unlike constraints on $A_\mathrm{s}$ and $n_\mathrm{s}$, the LSWN constraint \textit{requires} non-zero running or a cutoff—the primordial spectrum cannot be a pure power law extending to arbitrarily small scales.

 \end{itemize}

 The constraint is driven primarily by CMB measurements at low multipoles ($\ell \lesssim 30$), where white noise contributes as $C_\ell \propto \ell(\ell+1)\,k_\mathrm{BH}/k$ and is least diluted by primordial power.
 The non-detection of excess power on these largest observable scales thus places stringent limits on non-linear processes operating at scales far below direct observational reach.